Ghost Recon Breakpoint review: A breaking point

 This lack of polish extends to the rest of Ghost Recon Breakpoint.

 Worse were game-breaking bugs that occurred during campaign missions, including the exceptionally difficult final mission.
 This required us to reload a checkpoint and fight several extremely difficult enemies again, ending what would have been an explosive moment on an irritating note.
 Something this severe only happened a few times, but the threat of everything imploding – and not because Nomad’s position was discovered – was always in the back of my mind.

 We didn’t spend a dime during our time with Breakpoint and never felt held back for this decision, but there is no shortage of ways to part with their money in the game.
 While some of the time-saving microtransactions present in the beta have been removed, players can still purchase “Ghost Coins”.
 These are a paid currency that can be used to unlock things like weapon blueprints, gear bundles, cosmetic items.

 If you spend $20, you can 2800 Ghost Coins.
 For perspective, a blueprint for one weapon you’d otherwise have to discover yourself costs 300 coins.
 Though this isn’t a lot of money, it feels bad in a game that values exploration and discovery as much as Breakpoint.

 Ghost Recon Breakpoint is an enormously ambitious game that is more varied and engaging than its predecessor, with a story that had us invested and a despicable villain to hate.
 Unfortunately, the excellent third-person shooting is often overshadowed by finicky cover mechanics and bugs.
-It’s still worth playing, but it will probably be a more enjoyable experience after Ubisoft has time to smooth out some of the more broken parts.

 Is there a better alternative?